jesga06/FikOff/README.md

 ## Installation
 literally just drop `fikoff.py` or `fikoff.exe` into your spt folder and make a shortcut for it
+## Command-line args:
+`--launchmode`: will launch in the selected mode without the user having to input sp/mp/start
+ * sp
+ * mp
+ * quick

+`--setup`: will install and/or uninstall FIKA files depending on `--launchmode`
+ * True if provided, false if not

+`--ip-index`: will use the IP in the specified index for mp.
+Is 1-indexed.
+ * Will request user input if `--launchmode mp` was provided and `--ip-index` wasn't

-## Disclaimers
+# Disclaimers
 FikOff is a steaming hot pile of shit and not a good piece of code *at all*, but it works nice enough and doesn't break.

-If you want to contribute in any way - be it via localizations or coding, be my guest.
+If you want to contribute in any way - be it via localizations or coding, be my guest and help a 2nd semester CS student out.

+### How to contribute:
+Fork this repo, do your thing, make a pull request with the changes and a brief description of what you did, and I'll merge it.

+Refer to .json formatting when adding new localizations to lang.json.

 ### About AI usage:
 The only times were AI was used in this project were to: